AlexeyAB/object_threadsafe/Readme.md

 ----

-For your Pull Requests use a separate branch: https://github.com/AlexeyAB/object_threadsafe/tree/for_pull_requests Before Pull Requests - please make all necessary tests on multi-core CPU, such as in folders: CDS_test, Real_app_bench or benchmark.
+For your Pull Requests use a separate branch: https://github.com/AlexeyAB/object_threadsafe/tree/for_pull_requests

+Before Pull Requests - please run all necessary benchmarks, preferably on a server CPU, such as in folders: CDS_test, Real_app_bench or benchmark - and insert images of the results charts.

 ---